 Human Connections

-Milkweeds, with the remarkable chemicals present in their sap, had many uses for Native Americans, who used it medicinally.
+Milkweeds, with the remarkable chemicals present in their sap, had many uses for Native Americans, who used these plants medicinally.
 The fibrous stems yielded material for cordage and weaving, and the silky hairs on the seeds have had various uses over the years.

 Ecosystem Connections